hiphapa/blogs.snap-ci.com/_drafts/2013-10-14-aws-elastic-beanstalk.markdown

 ## Deploy your app from Snap

 Once you've created a application and an environment using Elastic Beanstalk and created a S3 bucket to store the application versions, you can now proceed to configuring your project on Snap to start deploying to AWS.
-To deploy to AWS we will be adding two stages to your build pipeline:
+To deploy to AWS we will be adding a stage named *Deploy* to your build pipeline that does the following:

-1. A InstallZip stage to:
-  * [Download zip source code and install zip](http://www.linuxfromscratch.org/blfs/view/svn/general/zip.html) on your build box
-  * This stage is required as the build boxes on Snap currently do not have zip installed on them.

-2. A Deploy stage to:
 * Create a zip file of your current build
 * Upload the zip file to a S3 bucket for deployment
 * Create a new application version to deploy
 * Update the environment to use the application version

 To configure your project edit your build plan from the project configuration page as shown below:

 ![build plan edit](/assets/images/screenshots/aws-elastic-beanstalk/build-plan-edit.png){: .screenshot}

 Next click on ADD NEW and select Custom stage.
-Enter *InstallZip* as the stage name and enter the following commands:

-{% highlight bash %}
-wget ftp://ftp.info-zip.org/pub/infozip/src/zip30.tgz
-tar -zxf zip30.tgz
-cd zip30 && make -f unix/Makefile generic_gcc
-cd zip30 && make prefix=$HOME -f unix/Makefile install
-{% endhighlight %}

-Now click Add to create the InstallZip stage.

-Next click on ADD NEW and select Custom stage again to add a another stage.
 Enter *Deploy* as the stage name and enter the following commands:

 {% highlight bash %}
 git checkout .
-$HOME/bin/zip -r "APP_NAME.zip" * .*
+zip -r "APP_NAME.zip" * .*
 aws elasticbeanstalk delete-application-version --application-name "APP_NAME" --version-label `git rev-parse --short HEAD` --delete-source-bundle aws s3 cp APP_NAME.zip s3://S3_BUCKET_NAME/APP_NAME-`git rev-parse --short HEAD`.zip aws elasticbeanstalk create-application-version --application-name "APP_NAME" --version-label `git rev-parse --short HEAD` --source-bundle S3Bucket="S3_BUCKET_NAME",S3Key="APP_NAME-`git rev-parse --short HEAD`.zip"